MicheleMasini1996/BFF/README.md

 Moreover, a Mosek license is necessary to use the code.

+Now, download and extract the folder with the code.
+Launch Julia inside the folder BFF-main to be able to run the following commands.

 # Reproducing a point from https://arxiv.org/abs/2106.13692
 One can obtain the results for DIQKD studied in https://arxiv.org/abs/2106.13692 (Figue 4, violet line) using the file "repr-brown.jl" in this way:
 ```julia